emiribegic/tripplanner/README.md

 ## Error handling

--   Set all the input fields required
+-   Set all the input fields required.
 -   If a user selects invalid date (either select the start date past or the end date earlier than the start date), the user will be informed by the error message to verify the date.
 -   If no cities / countries are returned for user-entered destionation by the Geolocation API, the user will be informed by error message to verify the destination.
--   If no images are found for user-entered city by pixabay, search images with country name instead
+-   If no images are found for user-entered city by pixabay, search images with country name instead.

 ## Refactoring

 This is a rewrite of my final project at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) Front End Web Developer Nanodegree program.

--   Use MVC architecture pattern for maintainablity and expandability
+-   Use MVC architecture pattern for maintainablity and expandability.
 -   Store all the data about the app in the state so if:
-    -   some data changes in the state, UI reflects it
+    -   some data changes in the state, UI reflects it.
-    -   something changes in the UI, tthe state reflects it
+    -   something changes in the UI, tthe state reflects it.
--   Use localStorage to store trips in the browser
+-   Use localStorage to store trips in the browser.
--   Create a parent class to reuse methods for the UI
+-   Create a parent class to reuse methods for the UI.
--   Use dayjs library for date formatting and manipulation
+-   Use dayjs library for date formatting and manipulation.

 ## Future refactor needed

--   Sort trips with date
--   Sort trips with destination name
+-   Sort trips with date / destination name.
--   Pop up confirmation when users click "DELETE" button
+-   Pop up confirmation when users click "DELETE" button.
--   Error handling with Network Error
+-   Handle error when Network Error.